Biometrics

 CrucialTec= is a remote control with a fingerprint scanner.

-GO-Trust = Is a Java microSD card, that replaces the process of password authentication… yes, Java
+GO-Trust = Is a Java microSD card, that replaces the process of password authentication… yes, Java.

 Sonavation = personal biometric device… your own badge.